ARCHIVED: At IU, how can I read Usenet newsgroups?

 opposed to your ISP's server) to access IU's Usenet server.
 For more

-information about using the VPN, see the Knowledge Base document The basics of VPN at IU.
+information about using the VPN, see the Knowledge Base document About the IU VPN.

 Note: The Usenet server accepts connections from IU subnets only.
 If your computer has an IU IP address, you will be able to connect to the server.
 If you are having problems connecting to the Usenet server, contact the UITS Support Center.
-See the Knowledge Base document How do I contact my campus Support Center, and what are the hours and options for help?
+See the Knowledge Base document Contact your campus IT Support Center

 Note: Effective September 1, 2006, HoosierNet no longer offers Internet services.
 Kiva Networking is continuing Internet services for HoosierNet's active customers.
 For more information, contact Kiva Networking at 812-337-5070, or visit: